openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 This is a more event-driven approach.

 Few important points on the callbacks:
-- It is the application responsibility to ensure that any callback function is thread-safe.
+- It is the job of the application to ensure that any callback function is thread-safe.
 - Although executed asynchronously by a dedicated threads, the callbacks should NOT include heavy operations (e.g. I/O) and/or blocking calls.
 Work done by any callback should be kept to a minimum.

 @anchor tensor_idiom